 This is the very first project I’ve done with my new CE2.
 It performed very well for this project although, I didn’t stick with the vinyl settings programmed into the machine.
 Nope.
 They’re wrong!
 The settings I talk about in my Cricut Vinylology DVD still work for the CE2.
 YAY!

 Guess what?
 I’ve got some funky vinyl there.
 The brown one is Fuzzy vinyl by Silhouette, the teal is regular Silhouette vinyl, the tan is Cricut vinyl and the silver?
 Guess!!
-Ok, I’ll tell you…it’s Contact paper!
+Ok, I’ll tell you…it’s silver Contact paper!

 I really like that the CE2 shows you exactly where it’s going to cut.
 NICE!